verdaux/BookNotes/Impressors 5.md

 - [ ] Mask of sanity is slipped
 - [ ] You have found your way into my dreams.
 - [ ] Access to frivolous perks like sunlight, fresh air, and exercise
+- [ ] Tell me, what is it you plan to do with your one wild and precious life.